prabhupada78/prabhupada78.github.io/isrc/kcty/src/index.md

 I have changed so many bodies, not only from childhood to boyhood to youth, but according to medical science we are changing bodies every second, imperceptibly.

-This Process indicates that the soul is permanent.
+This process indicates that the soul is permanent.

 Although I have changed many bodies, I remember my baby body and my childhood body—I am the same person, soul.